Keeganw3/My-Daily-Scheduler/README.md

 # Acknowledgements

 ## Credits
-* My mentor Brian Macharia who supported me and provided me with both feedback and solutions to problems I faced while creating the website.
+* My mentor Brian Macharia who supported me and provided me with both feedback, examples and solutions to problems I faced while creating this project.
-* My lecturer Simen Daehlin who helped me to better write my code and solve a couple problems I had run into.
-* The people from slack room who answered my questions when I needed it.
 * Code institute for the classes, sources and tutors that they provided me.
-* The people at student support who tried to help me for several hours.
-* Bootstrap for the media query sizes that I used: https://getbootstrap.com/docs/4.1/layout/overview/